vijaysrajan/Decision-trees_CART_sketch/docs/02_low_level_design.md

         Count of samples per class [n_class_0, n_class_1] parent : TreeNode
         Parent node of the existing node (None for root node)
+    yes_accumulated: ThetaSketch
+        ThetaSketch intersection of all ancestors with yes outcome with current Node feature's yes outcome.
+Note the feature could be present or absent.
+    no_accumulated: ThetaSketch
+        ThetaSketch intersection of all ancestors with no (or all in case of one-vs-all) outcome with current Node feature's no outcome.
+Note the feature could be present or absent.

     Attributes (for internal nodes)
     -------------------------------